Welcome to today's edition of the Rush 24-7 podcast.

 They don't associate all the spending and all the debt with the lack of jobs.

-They don't make that connection, they don't see any connection, they don't see it at all.
+They don't see it at all.

-Now to me, this is an eye-opener, and it's going to force me to reassess, not re-assess, going to force me to assess exactly how to go forward here in dealing with these people.
+Now, to me, this is an eye-opener, and it's going to force me to reassess, not reassess, going to force me to assess exactly how to go forward here in dealing with these people.

 The idea is to persuade them.

-I mean, they are the low information voters.
+I mean, they are the low-information voters.

-Now if they're unhappy with the economy, if they're unhappy with jobs, if they're unhappy with the debt, if they're unhappy with the housing market, and yet support Obama's agenda, then they obviously do not connect Obama's policies as being in any way related to or responsible for the country's direction that they don't like.
+Now, if they're unhappy with the economy, if they're unhappy with jobs, if they're unhappy with the debt, if they're unhappy with the housing market, and yet support Obama's agenda, then they obviously do not connect Obama's policies as being in any way related to or responsible for the country's direction that they don't like,

-Which means, well, it means a number of things, but it means that they see Obama as working really hard to try to fix everything rather than Obama as the reason for things worsening.
+which means, well, it means a number of things, but it means that they see Obama as working really hard to try to fix everything rather than Obama as the reason for things worsening, the reason for the direction.

 They just do not see that.